List of Sharpe series characters: Cameron

-Rifleman Cameron first appeared in Sharpe's Rifles where he accompanied Sharpe in the retreat to Corunna where he was wounded.
+Rifleman Cameron first appears in Sharpe's Rifles, in which he accompanies Sharpe in the retreat to Corunna, where he is wounded.
 He fought in the First Battle of Oporto and also partook in the Second Battle of Oporto which he survived.
-Cameron fought with Sharpe in the Battle at Talavera although he was not mentioned in Sharpe's Eagle.
-He also participated in the destruction of Almeida but was not mentioned in Sharpe's Gold and also partook in Sharpe's Escape during the battle of Bussaco.
-He partook in the Battle of Fuentes de Oñoro in and went to fight with Sharpe in the siege of Ciudad Rodrigo and the siege of Badajoz.
-He went on to fight in the Battle of Salamanca in Sharpe's Sword and alongside Sharpe in Sharpe's Enemy, but was not mentioned. with In battle Cameron partnered fellow rifleman and friend Rifleman Harvey.
+Cameron fought with Sharpe in the Battle at Talavera although he is not mentioned in Sharpe's Eagle.
+He also participated in the destruction of Almeida, but is not mentioned in Sharpe's Gold and also partook in Sharpe's Escape during the battle of Bussaco.
+He partook in the Battle of Fuentes de Oñoro, and went to fight with Sharpe in the siege of Ciudad Rodrigo and the siege of Badajoz.
+He goes on to fight in the Battle of Salamanca in Sharpe's Sword and alongside Sharpe in Sharpe's Enemy, but is not mentioned.
+In battle, Cameron partners fellow rifleman and friend Rifleman Harvey.

-Cameron never appeared in the TV series adaptions.
+Cameron does not appear in the TV series adaptions.